dcayll/dcayll.github.io/_posts/2024-01-21-Small-Business-Deductions.md

 - This means that an individual can take the standard deduction for personal expenses, but then further reduce their adjusted gross income (AGI) through schedule C deductions.
 - Source: https://www.irs.gov/publications/p535
 ### Pass through Business Income
 - In addition to claiming deductions on business expenses, you can deduct 20% of qualified business income from your income tax form.
-This is only for pass-through businesses (businesses in which business income is taxed as regular personal income on an individual's tax return)
+This is only for pass-through businesses (businesses in which business income is taxed as regular personal income on an individual's tax return.